 Although small it contains the Tankersley Centenary War Memorial Bench.
 This bench was designed by a pupil at St Peter’s Primary School in 2018.

 The Plantation and Woodland

-Broad Ings Wood and the nearby Potters Hole Plantation are lovely woods within walking distance of Tankersely and Pilley.
+The Parish Council owns Broad Ings Wood.
+Broad Ings Wood and nearby Potters Hole are lovely woods within walking distance of Tankersely and Pilley.